PlagueHO/CosmosDB/docs/CosmosDB.md

 ### [Get-CosmosDbDatabase](Get-CosmosDbDatabase.md)

-Return the databases in a CosmosDB account.
+Return the databases in a Cosmos DB account.

 ### [Get-CosmosDbDatabaseResourcePath](Get-CosmosDbDatabaseResourcePath.md)